Read our fact sheet about international students.

 Part-time employees work regular hours each week, but less than the 38 hours of full-time employees.
 Part-time employees get the same minimum entitlements (such as sick leave and annual leave) as a full-time employee, but on a pro-rata basis.

-Casual employees work on an hourly or daily basis and are less likely to have regular or guaranteed hours of work.
-Casual employees do not get paid sick leave or annual leave, but the rates of pay are usually higher to make up for this.
-A casual employee is usually not entitled to notice of termination.
+Casual employees do not get paid sick leave or annual leave, and are not usually entitled to notice of termination.
 This means a casual employee can be terminated at any time.
+For more information about casual employees visit www.fairwork.gov.au/casual.

 Regardless of your type of employment, you must have permission to work in Australia and hold a valid work visa.
 It is important you understand the rules of your work visa before starting a job, including the number of hours you are allowed to work each week.
 For information on visa requirements, contact the Department of Home Affairs on 13 18 81 or visit the Department of Home Affairs website.